grindghost/svg-animator/README.md

 # SVG Animator Pro

-A professional SVG animation tool for designers and developers.
+An SVG Animation Lab for designers and developers.

 ## New Features